-If you are accepted as a full-time NYU Steinhardt PhD student without an alternate funding source, you are eligible for our generous funding package, which includes a scholarship and tuition remission.
+If you are accepted as a full-time NYU Steinhardt PhD student, you are eligible for our generous funding package, which includes a stipend, scholarship, and healthcare coverage.

-The basic full-time PhD funding package includes an annual stipend, tuition remission for required course work, and student health insurance through your fifth year.
+The standard Steinhardt Fellowship package includes an annual stipend, tuition remission for required course work, and student health insurance through your fifth year.
+The fellowship is reserved for full-time doctoral students.
 We provide full details with our offer of admission.